Measuring speed and distance for arriving trains and shunting locos at the railway station in dead-ends and other positions.

 |Environment protection class||IP65|

-* 76.5 GHz frequency is belonged to W-band, and worldwide devoted for license-free applications like automotive cruise control radar.
-94 GHz version is available.
+* 76.5 GHz frequency is belonged to W-band and is worldwide devoted to license-free applications like automotive cruise control radar.
+94 GHz version is also available by request.

 Deadlock end track monitoring

 SDM-76 control zone corresponds to a circular cone with an angle of 0,5° and a height of up to 500 m.
 The length of the meter control zone along the direction of movement is controlled from 1.5 m to 500 m, width of the control zone is from 0.01 m to 4 3 m.